 ‘Rather a lot, I would have thought,’ said a voice from behind them.

 The Galloway men, who hadn’t noticed Blaize come into the hall, hissed, and backed away, though, to Corwynal’s eyes, the man who strolled towards them seemed harmless enough.
 He was of medium height and of middle years, with a northern look to him, for, like Corwynal, he was half-Caledonian.
-His long greying dark hair was pulled back into a silver ring and he was dressed in a none-too-clean habit such as those worn by the priests of Chrystos, although he didn’t follow that god.
-Blaize served older gods, and around his neck hung an oak-leaf medallion, and his forehead bore the faded mark of the druids.
+His long greying dark hair was pulled back into a silver ring and he was dressed in a none-too-clean habit such as those worn by the priests of Chrystos, though he didn’t follow that god.
+Blaize served older gods; around his neck hung an oak-leaf medallion, and his forehead bore the faded mark of the druids.
 Corwynal’s men believed him to be a Caledonian sorcerer, but he thought of his uncle as a friend, one of the few he had.

 ‘You married the girl,’ Blaize reminded his half-brother.
 ‘You wanted her to give you a son, and so . . .’
 He shrugged.
 ‘So, here we are . . .’

 Blaize held the King’s eyes for a moment, then smiled his wintry smile, loosened the knife in the sheath at his waist, walked to the end of the hall and pushed aside the hangings that barred the entrance to the women’s chambers.
-Moments later three of the Queen’s attendants came stumbling out to throw themselves at Rifallyn’s feet, sobbing and begging for his protection from the dark priest, and reaching up to touch his tunic in entreaty.
+Moments later three of the Queen’s attendants came stumbling out to throw themselves at Rifallyn’s feet, sobbing and begging for his protection from the druid priest, and reaching up to touch his tunic in entreaty.

-‘Get out!’ the King snapped, stepping back sharply, his voice thick with disgust , their hands stained with blood and mucus.
+‘Get out!’ the King snapped, stepping back sharply, his voice thick with disgust for their hands were stained with blood and mucus.
 The women scuttled off into the night, keening as they went.
 Is She dead?
-There was no sound from the bedchamber where a woman had been screaming, and all he could hear was the ragged breathing of his men and his own heart thudding in his chest.
+There was no longer any sound from the bedchamber where a woman had been screaming, and all he could hear was the ragged breathing of his men and his own heart thudding in his chest.
 Then a new sound came from beyond the hangings, and his heart stopped entirely.
 It wasn’t the scream he’d braced himself for, nor the lasting silence he dreaded more.

 It was the faint, querulous cry of an infant.